 IV.
 Questions

-In the case of acceptance of the dissertation, there are 2-5 questions which have to be answered by the candidate at the public defence.
-The questions must be related to the topic and the important objections to the contents.
+In the case of acceptance of the dissertation: 2-5 questions which have to be answered by the candidate at the public defence.
+The questions must be related to the topic and the key objections to the contents.

-V. The layout of judgment
+V. The layout of review

-The official judgment has to be prepared in a printed, original and signed copy and also electronically (scanned, in pdf via e-mail).
+The official review has to be sent in a printed, original and signed copy and also electronically (scanned, in pdf via e-mail) to the Doctoral and Habilitation Centre.